pladaria/gba-romname-gen/README.md

-# GBA romname.lst Generator
+# GBA romname.lst Generator for EZ4 Client

-EZ_Client is crap.
+We all know EZ_Client is crap.
 When you send a ROM which is not listed in `romname.lst` it gets stored with an empty name (".gba").

 This script creates a new `romname.lst` file using your ROM filenames.